linux-china/reactive-grpc-spring-boot-starter/README.md

 #### What's difference with gRPC Spring Boot Starter

-gRPC has starters to integration with Spring Boot, for example:
+gRPC has different starters to integration with Spring Boot, for example:

 * https://github.com/yidongnan/grpc-spring-boot-starter
 * https://github.com/LogNet/grpc-spring-boot-starter

-The main difference is code style.
+The main difference is code style in all starters.
 If you like Reactive style, please choose Reactive gRPC.
-If you think native style is fine, please use starters above.
+If you think native style fine, please use starters above.

 * gRPC native style:
 ```